okichan/My-cook-book/README.md

-# My Cookbook
+# Hackathon project - My Cookbook

-This app provides a collection of recipes and social services.
+This is a Hackathon project by Mizuki, Chy and Tomomi.

+The app is a social networking food portal for those who love good food and want to interect with cool foodies.

 # Problem defining
 After brainstorming, we have listed the following problems we face day to day life.